Frequently asked questions about

 Short-term health insurance in Kansas can be purchased by residents (individuals or families) who meet the underwriting guidelines of insurers.
 In general, this means being under 65 years old and in fairly good health.

 Short-term health medical insurance plans typically include blanket exclusions for pre-existing conditions, so these types of plans are not adequate for someone in the Sunflower State who needs medical care for a chronic ongoing or pre-existing condition.
-It is advisable to seek a medical insurance policy that will cover those needs.

 If you’re trying to enroll in health insurance in Kansas outside of the annual open enrollment period (November 1 to January 15), first check your eligibility for a special enrollment period which would allow you to enroll in an ACA-compliant major medical plan.
 There are a variety of qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Kansas.

-These plans are purchased on a month-to-month basis, so you can enroll even if you only need coverage for a few months before another policy takes effect (with a premium subsidy if you’re eligible).
+Marketplace plans are purchased on a month-to-month basis, so you can enroll even if you only need coverage for a few months before another policy takes effect (with a premium subsidy if you’re eligible).

 From Colby to Wichita, there may be situations when a short-term plan might be an attractive option, such as: